A lightweight, type-safe binding to JS promises:

 2310: syntax error, consider adding a `;' before

-it tries to use promise functions on the 1
+it tries to use promise functions on the 1.
+Worse, you might store p in a

 data structure, and the runtime error will occur at a very distant place in the